Dental Implants – Plainview, NY

 Who Dental Implants Can Help

-An implant-retained crown can create a tooth that is virtually indistinguishable from the real thing.
-It consists of three main parts: the implant itself, a custom-made all-porcelain crown, and an abutment.
+It is believed that more than 120 million people are living with one missing tooth.
+An implant crown can create a tooth that is virtually indistinguishable from the real thing.
+It consists of three main parts: the implant itself, a custom-made, all-porcelain crown, and a metal abutment.
 The implant will support the crown, and they’ll be connected via the abutment.
 Because it will share the same structure as your other teeth, it will perfectly blend in with your smile.

 Missing Multiple Teeth

-If you’re missing multiple teeth, dental implants can be made to hold a dental bridge.
-To do this, we attach other prosthetic teeth to implant crowns.
+If you’re missing multiple teeth, dental implants can be surgically put into place to hold a dental bridge.
+To do this, we will attach other prosthetic teeth to implant crowns.
 This can be done to replace three to four consecutive teeth at a time.
+Instead of relying on healthy adjacent teeth to serve as anchors (as we would when installing a fixed bridge), we will insert the two implants into the outer sockets before securing the bridge into place, effectively eliminating the gap.

 Missing All Teeth

 Traditional removable dentures are notorious for not staying in place, particularly those used to restore the bottom teeth.
-With dental implants, we can finally give you a denture you can trust, whether you are eating, speaking, or simply showing off your smile.
-Multiple implants will be topped with small connectors that a custom-made denture will simply snap onto.
+With implant dentures, we can finally give you a denture you can trust, whether you are eating, speaking, or simply showing off your smile.
+Between 4 and 6 implants will be topped with small connectors before a custom-made denture will simply snap onto.

 Additionally, All-On-4 dentures can help you restore your smile in just one appointment!
 Four strategically placed implants will be positioned within the jaw, and these will be attached to a strong and secure implant denture.
 Afterward, we’ll work with you to create a more customized denture that perfectly suits your mouth and facial features to maximize comfort and aesthetics.Learn More About Implant Dentures